 Cavalier King Charles Spaniel

 Good news if you can’t get enough of these scrunchy-faced cuties: Pugs are generally adaptable and can accept a consistent routine of you coming and going, says Dr. Tripp.
 He suggests starting with small alone-time sessions during puppyhood to get them used to your schedule.
 But being dogs that can be left alone is just one of pugs’ selling points.
 “This lovable small dog does not require vigorous daily exercise,” Dr. Tripp continues.
 “And although a good watchdog, he tends to bark less than others his size.”
 Pugs are also usually comfortable with children, especially if they are raised together.
+They also make great dogs for seniors.
 Don’t miss these 30 adorable pug pictures that will really make you want to adopt one.

 When you aren’t nestled together at home with him, your Japanese Chin will likely be found cuddling and sleeping for hours on end on his own.
 Self-sufficient by nature, these dogs find ways to entertain themselves without much anxiety, but out of boredom, they could snack mindlessly.
 “If they are left alone for a long period, they will need food and water to be easily accessible to them the entire day,” says Dr. Aramendi.
 “Multi-meal programmable feeders and automatic water fountains can be helpful tools in keeping them fed and hydrated.”
 It’s also important to keep in mind that they are small-breed dogs with smaller bladders, so they need to be walked at least three times a day to eliminate.
 Never heard of this breed?
 Here are another 20 rare dog breeds you might not know.